C++ Template Instantiation

 Explicit instantiations can be used for the largest or most frequently duplicated instances, without having to know exactly which other instances are used in the rest of the program.
 You can scatter the explicit instantiations throughout your program, perhaps putting them in the translation units where the instances are used or the translation units that define the templates themselves; you can put all of the explicit instantiations you need into one big file; or you can create small files like

-2. Compile your template-using code with -frepo.
+for each of the instances you need, and create a template instantiation library from those.This is the simplest option, but also offers flexibility and fine-grained control when necessary.
+It is also the most portable alternative and programs using this approach will work with most modern compilers. - Compile your template-using code with -frepo.
 The compiler generates files with the extension ‘.rpo’ listing all of the template instantiations used in the corresponding object files that could be instantiated there; the link wrapper, ‘collect2’, then updates the ‘.rpo’ files to tell the compiler where to place those instantiations and rebuild any affected object files.
 The link-time overhead is negligible after the first pass, as the compiler continues to place the instantiations in the same files.This can be a suitable option for application code written for the Borland model, as it usually just works.
-Code written for the Cfront model needs to be modified so that the template definitions are available at one or more points of instantiation; usually this is as simple as adding #include <tmethods.cc> to the end of each template header.
+Code written for the Cfront model needs to be modified so that the template definitions are available at one or more points of instantiation; usually this is as simple as adding

-3. Compile your code with -fno-implicit-templates to disable the implicit generation of template instances, and explicitly instantiate all the ones you use.
+For library code, if you want the library to provide all of the template instantiations it needs, just try to link all of its object files together; the link will fail, but cause the instantiations to be generated as a side effect.
+Be warned, however, that this may cause conflicts if multiple libraries try to provide the same instantiations.
+For greater control, use explicit instantiation as described in the next option. - Compile your code with -fno-implicit-templates to disable the implicit generation of template instances, and explicitly instantiate all the ones you use.
 This approach requires more knowledge of exactly which instances you need than do the others, but it's less mysterious and allows greater control if you want to ensure that only the intended instances are used.If you are using Cfront-model code, you can probably get away with not using -fno-implicit-templates when compiling files that don't ‘#include’ the member template definitions.

 If you use one big file to do the instantiations, you may want to compile it without -fno-implicit-templates so you get all of the instances required by your explicit instantiations (but not by any other files) without having to specify them as well.

-In addition to forward declaration of explicit instantiations (with extern), G++ has extended the template instantiation syntax to support instantiation of the compiler support data for a template class (i.e. the vtable) without instantiating any of its members (with inline), and instantiation of only the static data members of a template class, without the support data or member functions (with static):
+), G++ has extended the template instantiation syntax to support instantiation of the compiler support data for a template class (i.e. the vtable) without instantiating any of its members (withinline

-static template class Foo<int>;
+inline template class Foo<int>; static template class Foo<int>;

 Implicit Instantiation